vramework/vramework-website/docs/40-workspace/03-functions.md

 ---
 sidebar_position: 3
 title: Functions
 ---

-We are pretty familiar with functions for the overview tutorial.
-The changes in this are:,
+The concept of functions was covered in the overview tutorial.
+The primary changes in this section are as follows:

-- the main.ts and vramework.config.json file moving up to the `backends/api/` folder
+- The `main.ts` and `vramework.config.json` files have been moved to the `backends/api/` folder.

-- all the types are also imported from within the sdk directoy
+- All types are now imported from the SDK directory.